WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Conforming CAs MUST NOT mark this extension as critical.

+A conforming CA MUST NOT issue certificates with this extension unless, for each dNSName in the subjectAltName extension of the certificate to be issued:

+1. An "issue" or "issuewild" CAA property ({{!RFC6844}}) exists that authorizes the CA to issue the certificate; and
+1. The "cansignhttpexchanges" parameter ({{caa-cansignhttpexchanges}}) is present on the property and is equal to "yes"

 Clients MUST NOT accept certificates with this extension in TLS connections (Section 4.4.2.2 of {{!RFC8446}}).